turkSLO/table_eater/STATUS.md

 *Thursday Apr 27, 2017 20:00-00:00*

 I added in a basic progress bar to show that something is actually happening when you press submit.
 I also added more to the cleaning process, hidden things will now be deleted.
 Additionally, I made it so that if you only are downloading a single table, it will give a the CSV or TXT rather than a zipfile containing the table.
 Finally, I started work on the interactive guide.
 It may take a while and a bit of cleaning up, but I think it would be the preferrable way of handling instructions for first time users.

+*Thursday May 4, 2017 20:00:22:00 & Friday May 5, 2017 13:00-20:00*

+Created the guide, looks good to me, but getting some eyes on it might help.
+Quite a few things were tricky to design, I have a hard time not designing things to work generically rather than specifics.